Rajeshlamani123/Terro-s-Real-Estate-Agency---Excel/README.md

 To do the analysis, you are expected to solve these questions:

 1) Generate the summary statistics for each variable in the table.
-(Use Data analysis tool pack).
 Write down your observation.

 2) Plot a histogram of the Avg_Price variable.
 What do you infer?

 3) Compute the covariance matrix.
 Share your observations.

-4) Create a correlation matrix of all the variables.
-a) Which are the top 3 positively correlated pairs and
+4) Create a correlation matrix of all the variables.                                              a) Which are the top 3 positively correlated pairs and
  b) Which are the top 3 negatively correlated pairs.
  Proprietary content. ©Great Learning.
 All Rights Reserved.
 Unauthorized use or distribution      prohibited

 5) Build an initial regression model with AVG_PRICE as ‘y’ (Dependent variable) and LSTAT variable as Independent Variable.
 Generate the residual plot.